Bocchio01/CFD_Simulation_Engine/README.md

 ### Plot the results

-You can plot the results using the `MATLAB` script provided in the `sim_output/plotting` folder.
+You can plot the results using the `MATLAB` script provided in the `sim_plotting` folder.

 ## Trouble shooting